Athenian democracy: Criticism

-Athenian democracy has had many critics, both ancient and modern.
+Athenian democracy had many critics, both ancient and modern.
 Ancient Greek critics of Athenian democracy include Thucydides the general and historian, Aristophanes the playwright, Plato the pupil of Socrates, Aristotle the pupil of Plato, and a writer known as the Old Oligarch.
 While modern critics are more likely to find fault with the restrictive qualifications for political involvement, these ancients viewed democracy as being too inclusive.
 For them, the common people were not necessarily the right people to rule and were likely to make huge mistakes.
 According to Samons:The modern desire to look to Athens for lessons or encouragement for modern thought, government, or society must confront this strange paradox: the people that gave rise to and practiced ancient democracy left us almost nothing but criticism of this form of regime (on a philosophical or theoretical level).
 And what is more, the actual history of Athens in the period of its democratic government is marked by numerous failures, mistakes, and misdeeds—most infamously, the execution of Socrates—that would seem to discredit the ubiquitous modern idea that democracy leads to good government.

 Thucydides, from his aristocratic and historical viewpoint, reasoned that a serious flaw in democratic government was that the common people were often much too credulous about even contemporary facts to rule justly, in contrast to his own critical-historical approach to history.
 For example, he points to errors regarding Sparta; Athenians erroneously believed that Sparta's kings each had two votes in their ruling council and that there existed a Spartan battalion called Pitanate lochos.
 To Thucydides, this carelessness was due to common peoples' "preference for ready-made accounts".

 Similarly, Plato and Aristotle criticized democratic rule as the numerically preponderant poor tyrannizing the rich.
 Instead of seeing it as a fair system under which everyone has equal rights, they regarded it as manifestly unjust.
 In Aristotle's works, this is categorized as the difference between "arithmetic" and "geometric" (i.e. proportional) equality.

 To its ancient detractors, rule by the demos was also reckless and arbitrary.
 Two examples demonstrate this: